 The Draft Local Plan Supplementary Consultation includes a proposed housing site allocation on land west of Dickens Heath, between Birchy Leasowes Lane to the south, Tilehouse Lane to the west, the Stratford-upon-Avon Canal to the north, and to the west Ancient Woodland and established hedgerow and tree line.
 The revised proposal for the whole of Site BL1 is for a development of 350 dwellings.
-We strongly object to part of this allocation on the land west of Dickens Heath and south of Tythe Barn Lane for approximately 250 dwellings, which we will refer to as Site BL1a, and suggest that the smaller site to the north of Tythe Barn Lane and bounded by the canal to the north is acceptable for development of approximately 100 dwellings towards the end of the Plan period due to its high performing (8) Green Belt status.
+I strongly object to part of this allocation on the land west of Dickens Heath and south of Tythe Barn Lane for approximately 250 dwellings, which I will refer to as Site BL1a, and suggest that the smaller site to the north of Tythe Barn Lane and bounded by the canal to the north is acceptable for development of approximately 100 dwellings towards the end of the Plan period due to its high performing (8) Green Belt status.

 This total site was previously proposed for an allocation of 700 dwellings which the Council have now reduced by half owing to the severe restrictions of this site.

-Further to our responses previously submitted, we are submitting further comments following the updated evidence by Solihull MBC and based on our previous responses which have largely been ignored by the Council and some addressed by mitigation and reduction by half of the original proposed housing numbers.
+Further to my responses submitted in December 2017 and March 2019, I am submitting further comments following the updated evidence by Solihull MBC and based on my previous responses which have largely been ignored by the Council and some addressed by mitigation and reduction by half of the original proposed housing numbers.
 The site selection methodology is unclear and its application seriously flawed.

-Site BL1a summary of objections
+Policy Site BL1a summary of objections

 The main reason for the choice of this site for new housing is its location close to Whitlocks End railway station but detailed analysis, together with local knowledge, shows that it is not sustainable and should have been considered as a red not a green site in terms of the initial sustainability appraisal (SA).
-The combined significant adverse effects given below from developing the land west of Dickens Heath makes the proposal wholly inappropriate in terms of sound planning practise, and does not accord with both national and local planning policies.
+The combined significant adverse effects given below from developing the land west of Dickens Heath makes the proposal wholly inappropriate in terms of sound planning practise, and does not accord or can be made to accord with the Spatial Strategy.